Last Updated on

 So when I started looking into gateway cities for our summer flight to the Himalayas, Beijing was an obvious choice.
 And since my friend Shannon had never been, it seemed the perfect spot to kick off our Asian adventure.

 After a marathon travel day from Atlanta (via Seattle), we landed in Beijing just before midnight Saturday night.
-I was thrilled that the Great Wall Sheraton, my Starwood hotel of choice for our stay, had generously offered to pick us up.
+I was thrilled that the Sheraton Grand Beijing, my hotel of choice for our stay, had generously offered to pick us up.
 Especially since my last late-night experience with a Beijing airport taxi driver was, uh, let’s just say less than ideal.

 Beijing Day 1 – Tiananmen Square & the Forbidden City